gbstringer/Pico_Micropython/README.md

 It's mostly used to experiment with code for teaching Python for beginners, using the Pimoroni Pico Explorer Base and other bits and pieces.

+Many thanks to the original authors, and to Pimoroni, for the work that has gone into these modules, drivers and examples - it's much appreciated!

 ## blinky

 A simple example of how to construct a ciruit to blink an LED on and off in various ways